amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 p->numcs++;                                   // line 94
 ```

 The main code for this syscall can be found in the function file `proc.c`.
 We have linearly searched for the PID in the `proc` array of the `ptable` and copied the required information into the struct `processInfo`.
 It returns 0 if PID is found and -1 otherwise.
+Before iterating through the `proc` array we acquired the lock and released it after it.
+This is done to ensure that another process doesn't modify the ptable while we are iterating through it.

 ```C
 // proc.c